 4. Seek legal advice

-If divorce is on the table and a compromise about assets and vehicles cannot be made amicably, is it best to seek legal advice.
+If all else fails in trying to remove an ex from a car loan, and divorce is on the table when a compromise about assets and vehicles cannot be made amicably, is it best to seek legal advice.

 That’s how you remove an ex from a car.
 Did you do it a different way?
 Let us know in the comments below.